ngparas/mlproject/README.md

-# EECS 395 Machine Learning : Face Detection
+# EECS 395 Machine Learning : Using a Soft-Margin Support Vector Machine for Face Detection
 Rohan Agarwal | Annabel Buckfire | Nick Paras | Leon Sasson

 In this project, we aim to use methods learned in class to apply supervised machine learning models, as well as computer vision concepts and methods, to develop a functional face detection model.
 More specifically, we train a Soft-Margin Support Vector Machine using HoG (Histogram of Oriented Gradients) features to classify images as faces or non-faces, and then employ a sliding-window methodology to detect and locate faces in a new image.